 [Of course I'll never be able to get the statement 100% because there are few if any words with a double meaning that carries over from Macedonian to English.
-What a fool I can be!
+What a fool I can be to even try!]

 It would be interesting to see if we can make the statement work in ancient Macedonian or Greek.
-There is still something missing with it and I am not sure what.
+There is still something missing with it and I am not sure what it is.

-You could even end up running the other country since Macedonians hated the most of the politics involved with running other countries like America can't wait to get out of Afghanistan.
+You could even end up running the other country since Macedonians hated most of the politics involved with running other countries.
 That freedom and the protection that came with Macedonian rule was loved by many over the rulers they had before like Darius III.
 He reminds me of Saddam Hussein.
 There is a perspective for you.